 - Non-value-added activities

-- Trained staff who can apply the tools — striving for continuous improvement.
+Trained staff that can apply the tools - striving for continuous improvement.

-- Results in only a few weeks rather than months or years.
+Results are noticeable after only a few weeks rather than months or years.